 Our consultation plan takes into account the current COVID-19 context to allow us to deliver a best practice consultation and fulfil our statutory consultation duties.
-We will make the most of appropriate new technologies, methodologies and mechanisms to respond to the constraints of consulting within the 'new normal' as they emerge but we still have effective ways to communicate, engage and consult with a wide spectrum of groups and individuals.
+We will make the most of appropriate new technologies, methodologies and mechanisms to respond to the constraints of consulting within the 'new normal' as they emerge, but we still have effective ways to communicate, engage and consult with a wide spectrum of groups and individuals.

-Once consultation is underway, we will maintain a flexible approach to assessing the effectiveness of the activities identified in this plan, especially in light of COVID-19, and will amend our approach as appropriate.
-Significant changes to the approach, including the need to protect the integrity of the consultation because of COVID-related requirements would be discussed and approved through the programme governance.
+Once consultation is underway, we will maintain a flexible approach to assessing the effectiveness of the activities identified in this plan, especially in light of the potential easing of COVID-19 restrictions, and will amend our approach as appropriate.
+Significant changes to the approach, including the need to protect the integrity of the consultation because of

+COVID-related requirements would be discussed and approved through the programme governance.
 This would include through the Hampshire Together Steering Group, recommendations to North Hampshire CCG and West Hampshire CCG governing bodies, and briefings provided to the Joint Health Overview and Scrutiny Committee, and NHS England and NHS Improvement.

-- Appendix A Consultation principles and statutory duties - Appendix B Developing our consultation plan - Appendix C Activity plan for the consultation period
+Appendix A - Consultation principles and statutory duties

+Appendix B - Developing our consultation plan

+Appendix C - Activity plan for the consultation period